Introduction

 The Onset of my Lichen Sclerosus

-When I started noticing the first symptoms of LS in my early 30s, I was in the midst of a highly traumatic situation.
-I had recently moved to a new country, my husband was showing signs of serious mental health issues, and back home on the other side of the world my brother had just died suddenly, my mom was facing death and my sister was losing herself to addiction.
+When I started noticing the first symptoms of LS in my early 30s, I was in the midst of a highly stressful situation.
+I had recently moved to join my husband in a new country and was struggling to settle in.
+My husband was dealing with his own serious stresses, and back home on the other side of the world my brother had just died suddenly in an accident, and my mom and sister were both facing life-threatening health issues.

 Becoming a Psychologist and Working Through my Childhood Trauma